OUR COMMITMENT TO PRIVACY

-Matthew 25: Ministries guarantees that we do not and will not sell or share our donors’ personal or contact information with anyone else, nor will we send mailings on behalf of other organizations.
+Matthew 25: Ministries guarantees that we do not and will not sell or share our donors, supporters and volunteers’ personal or contact information with anyone else, nor will we send mailings on behalf of other organizations.

 We use the information you provide about yourself or someone else when making a donation only to complete that donation.
+We use the information you provide about yourself or someone else when registering to volunteer for communication and safety purposes.
 We do not share this information with outside parties.

 We use return email addresses to answer the email we receive and to distribute additional information if requested.
 Such addresses are not shared with outside parties.